Gaussian Zonoids, Gaussian determinants and Gaussian random fields: Gaussian zonoids

 \subsection{Gaussian vectors and their zonoids}

-A particular case of integrable random vectors are the \emph{Gaussian vectors}.
+In this paper, we are interested in a particular class of integrable random vectors, namely the \emph{Gaussian vectors}.
 Recall that a random vector $X\in\R^m$ is called \emph{Gaussian} if for every $u\in\R^m$, the random variable $\langle u,X\rangle$ is a Gaussian variable.
 In that case the distribution of $X$ is determined by its mean $\EE X$ and its \emph{covariance matrix} $\EE\left[(X-\EE X)(X-\EE X)^t\right]\in\R^{m \times m}$.
 In the following, we assume that all Gaussian vectors are \emph{non--degenerate}, i.e. that their support is the whole space $\R^m$.

 \begin{definition} A convex body $K\subset\R^m$ is called a \emph{Gaussian zonoid} if there is a Gaussian vector $X\in\R^m$ such that $K=\EE\seg{X}$. \end{definition}